AshleyYakeley/Truth/mkdocs/docs/type-system.md

 As in Haskell, the first letter is upper case for type constants, and lower case for type variables.

-Type variables play essentially the same role as they do in Hindley-Milner typing, though in the context of Dolan typing they are best understood as connecting (negative) inputs to (positive) outputs.
+Type variables play essentially the same role as they do in Hindley-Milner typing, though in the context of Algebraic subtyping they are best understood as connecting (negative) inputs to (positive) outputs.
 Type variables on only one side can be eliminated.

 ## Recursive types